-Forex scalping is a method of trading that attempts to make a profit out of small price movements between assets within the forex market.
-Therefore, scalping forex requires traders to buy or sell a foreign currency pair, such as the EUR/USD, and then hold the position for a short amount of time, hoping to generate a small profit.
-Forex scalpers will then repeat this process to gain frequent returns throughout the day, taking advantage of price fluctuations of each currency pair.
-These trades can last for either seconds or minutes, but are never carried overnight.
+Forex scalping is a short-term trading strategy that attempts to make a profit out of small price movements within the forex market.
+Scalpers will buy and sell a foreign currency pair, only holding the position for a period of a few seconds or minutes.
+They then repeat this process throughout the day to gain frequent returns, by taking advantage of price fluctuations.

 In the forex market, another name for the smallest price movement a currency can make is a pip (percentage in point), which traders use to measure profits and losses.
 Forex scalpers usually aim to scalp between 5-10 pips from each position, aiming to make a more significant profit by the end of the day.